 Based on our extensive knowledge we provide a 360 degrees consultancy based on a variety of databases with many hull data, data of various energy-saving devices, etc.

-CFD is a better option compared to performing the actual change immediately without knowing the obtainable results.
-It is a very time-consuming process to install changes as the shipowner needs to plan dry docking of the vessel, buy, and install the device and furthermore perform either towing tank tests or sea trial tests to obtain proof of the energy saving.
+CFD is the better option compared to performing the actual change immediately without knowing the obtainable results.
+It is a very time-consuming process to install changes as the ship owner needs to plan dry docking of the vessel, buy, and install the device and furthermore perform either towing tank tests or sea trial tests to obtain proof of the energy saving.

 Our CFD simulations are validated against benchmark hulls and are performed following the ITTC guidelines for CFD simulations.